gSchool/TTP-EXCEL-CONTENT/excel-lessons/lookups.md

 **Notes:**

-Continue using the spreadsheet from the previous code-along.
+Continue using the spreadsheet that you finished with in the previous code-along.

 **Instructions:**